phorton1/base-apps-gitMUI/docs/readme.md

-So I expanded the program from a simple list of repos that linked to gitGUI into a multi-window application, where the list became the **pathWindow** as I added the new **commitWindow**.
+So I expanded the program from a simple list of repos that linked to gitGUI into a multi-window application, where the list became the **winRepos** as I added the new **winCommit**.
 At first I used "shell" commands to call git command line operations, but I had several issues running git as a shell command from within a wxPerl UI.

-I spent several months implementing the commitWindow, as well as the ability to Diff and Push repos using the Perl Git::Raw module.
+I spent several months implementing the winCommit, as well as the ability to Diff and Push repos using the Perl Git::Raw module.
 Git::Raw allows me to directly manipulate repos from Perl without doing shell commands all over the place.